Frequently Asked Questions

 What is GradCAS?

 GradCAS™ is a Centralized Application Service (CAS™) that allows a student to apply to multiple graduate degree programs on one campus, or to multiple programs across multiple campuses, by submitting a single application for enrollment.
 The applicant is able to manage the entire process, including submission of supporting documentation, transcript(s) and recommendation requests, as well as answer additional unique questions asked by individual campuses and/or programs, including essays, personal statements, CVs/resumes or other documents of work samples.
 GradCAS is provided by Liaison International, the leader in application management for higher education.
-Liaison has powered Centralized Applications for more than 20 years and currently serves over 31,000 programs at more than 1,000 colleges and universities.
+Liaison has powered Centralized Applications for nearly three decades and currently serves over 31,000 programs at more than 1,000 colleges and universities.

 Do other schools use Centralized Application Services from Liaison?

 Yes, more than 31,000 programs at more than 1,000 colleges and university campuses leverage the same SaaS platform.
 Liaison manages more than 2,500,000 applications annually.

 Does GradCAS have to be my primary application?